 What is eCommerce?
-Everything you need to know [2022 guide]
+Everything You Need to Know in 2024

 The eCommerce industry has become an indispensable part of global retail sales.

-In fact, according to this Statista report, eCommerce revenues are projected to grow to 5.4 trillion U.S. dollars in 2022.
-So it’s no surprise that as those numbers skyrocket, more people are showing an interest in eCommerce and the opportunities associated with it.
+According to Statista, global eCommerce revenue reached an estimated 5.8 trillion U.S. dollars in 2023.
+It's no surprise that as those numbers skyrocket, more people and businesses are showing an interest in eCommerce and the opportunities associated with it.

 What is eCommerce?

-The first step of eCommerce is where customers place an order through an eCommerce website (online store or marketplace).
+The first step is customers ordering through a website (online store or marketplace).

 In the next step, the storeowner processes payment information and prepares the item for delivery.

-Step 3: order is shipped to the customer
+Step 3: The order is shipped to the customer.

 Types of eCommerce Businesses